-The solution to each puzzle in this book involves one or more of the algebraic thinking concepts on pages 40-41.
-After you work through a few puzzles with the student, read and discuss the 10 Balance Tips with the student to make sure he is familiar with all of them.
+The solution to each puzzle in this book involves one or more of the algebraic thinking concepts on pages 38-39.
+After you work through a few puzzles with the student, read and discuss these 10 Balance Tips with the student to make sure he is familiar with all of them.
+Developing these essential skills used in balancing and solving equations has never been more fun!